How Much Does It Cost to Move?

 Another option that can double as a moving and storage solution is a moving pod rented through one of the best moving container companies like PODS.
 The container is dropped off on the property to be packed up at the homeowner’s or renter’s convenience, optionally with the help of professional movers.
 Once the container is packed, a driver will pick up the moving pod and take it to the new home or to a storage facility until the new residence is ready.
 This can be an appealing option because it allows for extra flexibility.
 Pods moving costs about $3,000 on average.

 How much does it cost to hire a mover?
 Local movers often have a flat-rate fee for a move with a certain number of rooms—an average of $25 to $50 per hour for each mover.
 However, that fee can quickly change based on a few factors.
 If there are more heavy items than average, extra movers will likely be needed.
 A high number of fragile items will require more packing supplies and will potentially cost more for handling.
-Moving items up or down numerous stairs also can increase the cost, especially in an apartment building without an elevator.
+Moving items up or down numerous stairs can also increase the cost, especially in an apartment building without an elevator.

 Day of Month and Time of Year

-Most people move in the spring or summer, and with increased demand come higher prices.
+Many people move in the spring or summer, and with increased demand come higher prices.
 Additionally, weekends tend to have the highest moving rates, as many people try to fit their move into the weekend to avoid taking time off work.
 If it’s possible for a customer to schedule a midweek move, rates will likely be lower and there will be more availability in most areas.
 Most of all, it’s advised to avoid moving on or near holidays, as these dates typically cost extra.

 Additional Costs and Considerations